Respond to incidents and emergencies in the land-based sector

 You must be able to:

-- where necessary, summon help from the relevant emergency services or other sources of assistance, where necessary
+- where necessary, summon help from the appropriate emergency services or other relevant sources of assistance, giving full details of the incident or emergency

 - maintain your own safety while responding to incidents or emergencies